Saric-Group/trimem_sbeady/README.md

 ## Installation guide

-TriLMP has been successfully installed and tested in:
-- Linux
-- Mac OS (Sonoma)
+TriLMP has been successfully installed and tested in Linux.
+Members of the group have managed to install and run TriLMP on MAC OS (Sonoma).
+However, the installation guide detailed below might not work for such OS.
+Whenever possible, we recommend the installation in Linux.
+We are currently working on making the software easy to install in MAC OS.

 We suggest installing TriLmp in a conda environment and then install trimem/trilmp as a editable install.
 This allows you to alter trilmp functionality by directly tinkering with the src/trimem/trilmp.py file if needed.